RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Members who suffer from this degree of confusion can be difficult to relate to, but active listening allows them to process their thoughts and emotions in a supportive chat with a listener who is not trying to solve their problem for them.

 - Mark each statement true or false:
-- Listeners provide emotional support using active listening, because it allows members to feel heard.
+- Listeners provide emotional support using active listening, because it allows members to feel heard.#This is the whole point of active listening, and of 7 Cups.
-- Members' negative emotions must be replaced with positive emotions, because otherwise members might cause harm.
+- Members' negative emotions must be replaced with positive emotions, because otherwise members might cause harm.# In some cases, negative emotions protect against harm.
-- Members who suffer from psychosis sometimes seem unsure whether their thoughts represent reality.
+- Members who suffer from psychosis sometimes seem unsure whether their thoughts represent reality.#Psychosis affects the ability to tell the difference between fantasy and reality.
-- Members who suffer from psychosis sometimes seem perfectly sure their thoughts represent reality.
+- Members who suffer from psychosis sometimes seem perfectly sure their thoughts represent reality.#Psychosis affects the ability to tell the difference between fantasy and reality.
-- When members who suffer from psychosis experience problems, listeners cannot solve the problems.
+- When members who suffer from psychosis experience problems, listeners cannot solve the problems.#Listeners should not try to solve problems under any circumstances.
+- Members who say they are causing actual harm to another person right now cannot receive support at 7 Cups.#7 Cups' terms of service do not allow people who are causing actual harm to receive support.
 {:.quiz}

 # Personality disorder